Entry is closed

 While late February in Maryland is usually cold, spring-like conditions have occurred.
 Watch the weather forecast and plan accordingly.

-Historical weather data and finishing rates at Hashawha Hills
+Recent historical weather data and finishing rates at the Hashawha Hills 50K.
+Dashed lines indicate averages.

 Read the local weather forecast.